pp4rs/DEPRECATED-installation-guide/docs/python.md

 You should see the following information returned:

-##   Windows users:
+###   Windows users:

 ```bash
 Python 3.6.5 :: Anaconda, Inc.
 ```

-##  Mac & Linux/Ubuntu users:
+###  Mac & Linux/Ubuntu users:

 ```bash
 Python 3.6.2 :: Anaconda custom (64-bit)
 ```

 !!! tip "Python 2 vs Python 3"
     Python 2 and 3 are incompatible in syntax.
-If you had Python 2 previously installed on your machine, you have seen `Python 2.x.x` above, try typing
+If you had Python 2 previously installed on your machine, you might have seen `Python 2.x.x` above.
+In that case try typing

     ```python3 --version```